 Acton’s name derives from the Old English words ac and tun, which combine to mean “oak farm”, hinting at the town’s history as a small rural village.
 It was only in the nineteenth century that Acton started to really grow, as the town’s soft water sources allowed industry to develop there.

 Now, it is known as an excellent springboard for travellers heading into Central London.
-Along with Harrow, the town has its name in more train stations than any other location in the UK, with seven – Acton Central, Acton Main Line, Acton Town, East Acton, North Acton, South Acton and West Acton – and will join the Crossrail network once it is completed.
+Along with Harrow, the town has its name in more train stations than any other location in the UK, with seven – Acton Central, Acton Main Line, Acton Town, East Acton, North Acton, South Acton and West Acton – and will join the Crossrail project's Elizabeth Line once it is completed.

-If you are looking to rent or buy property in Acton, Thorgills have a wide variety of residential and commercial properties available.
-Get in touch with our friendly estate and letting agent team who will be happy to help.
+If you are looking to rent or buy property in Acton, Thorgills have a wide variety of residential properties available.
+Get in touch with our friendly team of estate and letting agents who will be happy to help.